tanveery/recaptcha-net/README.md

 <cc1:Recaptcha ID="Recaptcha1" runat="server" />
 ```

-By default, the theme of the Recaptcha control is Red.
+By default, the theme of the reCAPTCHA control is Red.
 However, you can change this default theme to one of the other three themes if you like.
 Those themes are: Blackglass, White, and Clean.
 Theme can be set by using the <strong>RecaptchaTheme</strong> enum.
 The following is an example:

 ```
 <cc1:Recaptcha ID="Recaptcha1" Theme="RecaptchaTheme.Clean" runat="server" />
 ```

-<h4>Add the Recaptcha Control to the Visual Studio Toolbox</h4>
+<h4>Add the reCAPTCHA Control to the Visual Studio Toolbox</h4>

-Instead of writing the above code manually, you can easily drag and drop the same Recaptcha control from the Visual Studio Toolbox onto your page designer just like the way you would do for other standard ASP.NET controls.
-However, you would need to add the Recaptcha control to the Toolbox first.
+Instead of writing the above code manually, you can easily drag and drop the same reCAPTCHA control from the Visual Studio Toolbox onto your page designer just like the way you would do for other standard ASP.NET controls.
+However, you would need to add the reCAPTCHA control to the Toolbox first.
 Simply, right click on the Toolbox and select Choose Items... from the context menu and then under the .NET Framework Components tab click on the Browse button and locate the <strong>Recaptcha.Web.dll</strong> assembly.

-<h3>Verify User's Response to Recaptcha Challenge</h3>
+<h3>Verify User's Response to reCAPTCHA Challenge</h3>

-When your end-user submits the form that contains the Recaptcha control, you obviously would want to verify whether the user's answer was valid based on what was displayed in the recaptcha image.
+When your end-user submits the form that contains the reCAPTCHA control, you obviously would want to verify whether the user's answer was valid based on what was displayed in the recaptcha image.
 It is very easy to do with one or two lines.

 First of all as expected, import the namespace <strong>Recaptcha.Web</strong> in your code-behind file: